The new day brought no word from Crossroads.

 Edmund smiled tightly at the creature’s rather unfortunate manner in introducing itself.

 Laughter broke the tension.
-Wilhelm did not like this beast, making silly use of his name.
+Wilhelm did not like this beast that made silly use of his name.
 He snapped irritably at one of the young men unfortunate enough to have laughed at the peculiar outburst by the creature.
 “Go fetch the bookmaster.”

 The man ran off and Wilhelm glared at Edmund.
 “How tame are these beasts?
 You don’t even have them on any sort of restraints.”

 The young man gave the lions a severe look when they started to make indignant noises.
-Edmund knew very well what they were complaining about, but did not care to articulate the nature of those complaints to Wilhelm.
-“No,” he spoke slowly,for the lions’ benefit.
+Edmund did not care to articulate the nature of those complaints to Wilhelm.
+“No,” he spoke slowly, for the lions’ benefit.
 “They are actually quite capable of taking requests.
 They are not wild.
 And Lambegus is well-behaved enough to leave with you.
 He knows not to run about here.
 I’ve told him several times that they make bad lions stand in the corner on one foot if they misbehave.”

 The lion grumbled, affirming that it appeared to understand the warning.
 “I’M NOT A SILLY CUB LIKE GAWAIN.
 I CAN FOLLOW RULES.”